 The worst part of all, was that the raccoon was killing our kittens, just about 8 weeks old.
 When I ran after it, it dropped the one in its mouth.
 The girls, coming out behind me, didn’t realize the kitten was dead and begn to pet it to comfort it.

-Throughout the course of the rest of the day, we'd find the mother cat, badly injured, and the rest of the kittens, dead….all except for one that we named Cora.
-Cora was loved on and spoiled for the rest of the weekend.
+Throughout the course of the rest of the day, we’d find the mother cat, badly injured, and the rest of the kittens, dead….all except for one that we named Cora.
+Cora was sent to the ER vets. we loved her and spoiled her for the rest of the weekend.
 Her mother nursed her some, napped with her occasionally, but was pretty badly hurt and not her mothering self.
 But Cora was scooped up by our family, loved on, spoiled.
 We brought her in to the kitchen where the girls set up a special corner for her, with food and water and a pillow to sleep on.
 It seemed like all the grief was poured out in love for Cora, even my own sadness and disgust for all that had happened.
 Loving on her made everything feel okay.
 We had Cora.

 In the wee hours Sunday morning, I woke up with a thought that kept me from sleeping for the rest of the night.
 Though the raccoon on the mudroom was fluffy and healthy, it suddenly occured to me that the girls had touched the dead kitten that was covered in the saliva from the raccoon.
 Though they washed their hands, who knows in those minutes between if they touched their mouths, rubbed their eyes?